UpDown Desk Review: My Opinion After 3 Years Of Ownership

 My UpDown Pro standing desk is optioned with a New Messmate desktop, so this is the only one I can speak about from first-hand experience.

-I love how solid it feels under my hands while its natural colour imperfections create a mildly dramatic pattern full of character.
+I love how solid it feels under my hands while its natural colour imperfections create a dramatic pattern full of character.

 3. Bulletproof Electronics.